-International: Kori Women’s Development Project (KWDP)
+International: The Kori Development Project LTD.

 This is an NGO (Non-Government Organisation) registered in Moyamba District, Sierra Leone, West Africa.
 The main aim of this organisation is to empower, enable and educate women and girls in Kori Chiefdom.
 This aims to transform the lives of women and girls by encouraging them to take part in agriculture and education relating to health and welfare.
 250 women from the Kori Chiefdom, including Taiama, have now become members.
-There are many more womenwanting to join when funds become available.
+There are many more women wanting to join when funds become available.
 Rice, Cassava, Sweet Potatoes, Vegetables and Peanuts have been successfully planted and harvested.
 The effect on the self esteem and health of the women involved, and their families, is incalculable.

 National: Breast Cancer Campaign – Tissue Bank